praveens-git-bit/techconnect/intro.md

  - Task 1.3: Leverage Data Wrangler to profile and analyze data effectively & Create Delta tables using Spark Notebook
  - Task 1.4: Leverage Copilot in Dataflow Gen2 and Pipelines for No Code-Low Code Data Ingestion and Transformation with Fast Copy

-## Exercise 2: Azure Databricks integration with Fabric: DLT Pipelines, Unity Catalog (Data governance), Mirrored Azure Databricks Catalog
+## Exercise 2: Azure Databricks integration with Fabric: DLT Pipelines, Unity Catalog (Data governance), and Mirrored Azure Databricks Catalog

  - Task 2.1: Create Delta Live Table pipeline for Data Transformation
- - Task 2.2: Explore the data in the Azure Databricks environment with Unity Catalog (unified governance solution for data and AI) 'Click-by-Click'
+ - Task 2.2:  Explore the data in the Azure Databricks environment with Unity Catalog (Unified Governance Solution for Data and AI) 'Click-by-Click'
  - Task 2.3: Create a Mirrored Azure Databricks Catalog in Fabric and analyze data using T-SQL

 ## Exercise 3: Power BI Experience in Fabric